techgirldiaries/theia/README.md

 | **ERRA** | Entity Relationship Retrieval Agent |
 | **BARA** | Behavioural Analysis Retrieval Agent |

-The pipeline runs phases sequentially, in parallel, and through convergent execution depending on the stage, so no single bottleneck slows the investigation.
+The pipeline runs phases sequentially, in parallel and through convergent execution depending on the stage, so no single bottleneck slows the investigation.

 ---